SeanOhAileasa/SeanOhAileasa/README.md

 <br/>
 <details close>
 <!--
-04/07/2022
+05/07/2022
-"update repository ./ecb-cybersecurity-apprenticeship (Unit aims and outcomes - Communication cycle - Professional Communication Skills - The capabilities of our cable-laying vessels - How a Few Undersea Cables Connect the Entire Internet - How Submarine Fiber Cable Installed? - How do Satellites work?)"
+"update repository ./ecb-cybersecurity-apprenticeship (Interview with renowned hacker Kevin Mitnick - Ethernet Fundamentals (OBJ.
+1.3, 2.3, & 5.5) - Why Microsoft Has Underwater Data Centers - How do we communicate with space? - How The Internet Travels Across Oceans)"
 -->
 	<summary><b>Effective Communication in Business &#x1F4CC;</b></summary>